-The MCW has also contributed to conflict transformation and peace building through

-"Mother's for Peace", a national peace advocacy program .The campaign which kicked-off on 11 of displaced women participated in the preliminary activities of the campaign.
+The MCW has also contributed to conflict transformation and peace building through "Mother's for Peace", a national peace advocacy program .The campaign which kicked-off on 11 May 2003 was aimed at convincing the Government of the Republic of the Philippines and the Moro Islamic Liberation Front (MILF) to immediately resume peace negotiations.
+A huge number of displaced women participated in the preliminary activities of the campaign.
 The campaign's strategy included speaking to cabinet-level officials, lobbying the leadership of the Armed Force of the Philippines and the MILF, and letting the mothers speak out.